linux-c6x/linux-c6x-project/README.txt

         the variant being built only modifies config items which do not effect kernel modules.
 That is, when one variant can use the same modules as some other variant.
-This is the case when only $(CMDLINE) changes, or when using and initramfs instead of NFS root.
+This is the case when only $(CMDLINE) changes, or when using an initramfs instead of NFS root.
 See dsk6455-initramfs.mk for an example of how this is used to point to the objdir used by the dsk6455.mk file.
 This greatly speeds up building since minor changes like cmdline won't require a full rebuild of the kernel.

-Makefile fragments are provided to build kernels for the DSK6455 and EVMC6472 boards.
-Variants include initramfs versions with min-root initramfs and a romfs variant which will look for and use a romfs, ext2, or ext3 filesystem blob immediately following the kernel in memory.
+    Makefile fragments are provided to build kernels for the DSK6455, EVMC6472, and EVMC6474.

+    Example variants include initramfs and romfs versions.
+The initramfs versions includes the min-root cpio image directly into the kernel.
+The romfs variant will look for and use a romfs, ext2, or ext3 filesystem image immediately following the kernel in memory.
+However look at bootblob for another way to combine a kernel and a filesystem that does not require rebuilding.